Skip to main content

 Reactive Power capability

-Special note regarding NRS-097 (South Africa)
+Special notes regarding NRS-097 (South Africa):

 1. The maximum allowed impedance of the network is 0.28 Ω + j0.18 Ω

-Special notes regarding AS 4777.2 (Australia/New Zealand)
+Special notes regarding AS 4777.2 (Australia/New Zealand):

 1. IEC62109.1 certification and CEC approval for off-grid use does NOT imply approval for grid-interactive installations.
 Additional certification to IEC 62109.2 and AS 4777.2.2015 are required before grid-interactive systems can be implemented.
 Please check the Clean Energy Council website for current approvals.